 Laura is OpenMedia’s Executive Director.
 With a background in the intersection of human rights and information communication technologies, Laura loves the Internet and is excited to keep fighting for what makes it great.
 Laura has been working with OpenMedia since 2015, previously leading the organization’s campaigns and advocacy on digital privacy.
 Before working with OpenMedia, Laura's experience includes working with Canadian Journalists for Free Expression (CJFE), IFEX, and various tech startups.
 She holds a BA in Media, Information and Technoculture from Western University, and an MA in Communications from Carleton University.

-Steve Anderson is the founder, Senior Strategist, and Internet Governance Analyst of the award-winning civic engagement organization OpenMedia.
+Steve Anderson is the founder and Senior Adviser to the award-winning civic engagement organization OpenMedia.
 Steve is a digital policy analyst and open Internet advocate who often appears in national and international media to comment on telecom, surveillance, and copyright policy along with other matters related to internet governance.
 Steve Anderson is also considered a leader in strategies for civic engagement and crowdsourcing.
 His writing has appeared in numerous local and national print and online publications such as The Tyee, the Toronto Star, Ottawa Citizen, and the National Post.
 Steve is a contributing author of the CCPA book "The Internet Tree".

 Alana is the Director of Fund Development at OpenMedia.
 Alana has her BA in Visual Arts and a BEd from The University of Toronto.
 She has worked as a teacher in the UK and as a volunteer facilitating art programs for youth and adults affected by mental illness and addiction.
 Alana is passionate about the open internet as a vehicle for free expression and a tool for expanding education.
 Her work as a fundraising professional led her to Vancouver where she studied Professional Communications at UBC IT and started working with OpenMedia.